nasa-jpl/explorer-1/.changeset/silly-adults-decide.md

 ---
-"@explorer-1/vue": patch
+'@explorer-1/vue': patch
 ---

-Fixing display of image detail URL in BlockImage.
+- Fixing display of image detail URL in BlockImage.
+- Adding prop for Media Contacts heading with fallback.